RobvanGastel/machine-learning-notes/README.md

     - Prefrontal Cortex as a Meta-Reinforcement Learning System [[biorxiv](https://www.biorxiv.org/content/10.1101/295964v1)]
 - Reinforcement Learning
     - Gradients are Not All You Need [[arXiv](https://arxiv.org/abs/2111.05803)]
+    - Implementation Matters in Deep Policy Gradients: A Case Study on PPO and TRPO [[arXiv](https://arxiv.org/abs/2005.12729)]

 #### 2021-10
 - Generalization